pymupdf/PyMuPDF-Optional-Material/docs/tutorial.rst

 -------------------------------------------------------
 There are several ways to manipulate the so-called **page tree** (a structure describing all the pages) of a PDF:

-:meth:`Document.deletePage` and :meth:`Document.deletePageRange` delete pages. :meth:`Document.copyPage` and :meth:`Document.movePage` copy or move a page to another location within the same document.
+:meth:`Document.deletePage` and :meth:`Document.deletePageRange` delete pages.

+:meth:`Document.copyPage` and :meth:`Document.movePage` copy or move a page to other locations within the same document.

 These methods are just wrappers for the following more sophisticated method:

 :meth:`Document.select` shrinks a PDF down to selected pages.
-Parameter is a list of the page numbers you want to include.
+Parameter is a sequence [#f3]_ of the page numbers that you want to include.
 These integers must all be in range ``0 <= i < pageCount``.
 When executed, all pages **missing** in this list will be deleted.
 Remaining pages will occur **in the sequence and as many times (!) as you specify them**.

 So you can easily create new PDFs with